6 min read

 The future is here already

 With MapR, you can easily build a secure cluster and implement trusted authentication using built-in security features from MapR.
 In addition, you can encrypt wireline traffic from client to the cluster, both within the cluster and across clusters.
-You can also ensure fine-grained access controls on MapR-DB with MapR Access Control Expressions (ACEs), which work for all types of execution engines, not just MapReduce.
+You can also ensure fine-grained access controls on MapR Database with MapR Access Control Expressions (ACEs), which work for all types of execution engines, not just MapReduce.

 Are you ready to implement security on your clusters?
 Please visit the MapR Security Guide to get started.